Wondering how to spend 3 Days in Porto? I’ve got some great ideas for you!

 Depending on your interests – you may gravitate to some sites more than others.
 For example, if you love to visit churches (and there are a lot of them), you may have to skip some of the other sites in order to squeeze them all in.
 If your three days in Porto happen to be in peak travel season you might need more time at these sites due to crowds.

-Day 1 is completely flexible.
+Day 1 of your Porto itinerary 3 days itinerary is completely flexible.
 Choose what interests you and have fun exploring these two neighbourhoods.

 Historic City Centre Walking Tour